 - Respect the instructions from the Parade Staff and Volunteers.
 These individuals will be clearly distinguishable from the crowd.
 They are only doing their job and enforcing safety measures for the benefit of everyone.

-We are happy to announce that Boston Pride is planning again in 2019, to have a handicap accessible viewing area located near the entrance to the Pride Festival, on the last segment of the Parade route.
+We are happy to announce that Boston Pride will have a specially designated viewing area for individuals with reduced mobility and older adults at Cambridge and Tremont Streets.
 Seating will be limited and on a first come, first serve basis.
-Please email us at [email protected] if you would like to reserve a seat.
+Please email us at firstname.lastname@example.org if you would like to reserve a seat.